-You don’t need to do much—create your profile via your web browser or on your iPhone.
+You don’t need to do much—create your profile via your .
 Once you log in, you can explore all the solutions DoNotPay has prepared for various annoying problems you might encounter routinely:

 - Getting refunds for delayed or canceled flights